 Katelyn was a competitive gymnast for 9 years as a team member of Buffalo Grove Gymnastics Center, Ultimate Gymnastics of Gurnee, and Girls Varsity Gymnastics at Stevenson High School.
 She was a member of the Illinois State Level 6 First Place Team with Ultimate.
 In addition to competing, she helped coach the Stevenson Junior Varsity Gymnastics team, organize competition meets, and planned team building activities.

-Anna Xie is a freshman at Stevenson High School in Lincolnshire, IL and currently studies piano with Sueanne Metz.
+Anna Xie is a Sophomore at Stevenson High School in Lincolnshire, IL and currently studies piano with Sueanne Metz.
 Some of her past accomplishments include gold medals at Northwest Suburban Music Teachers Association Sonata Festival, Fox Hills Music Teachers Association Sonata Festival, first places at Granquist Music Competitions and Illinois Music Association Competitions.
 Under Mrs. Metz, some of her accomplishments include gold medals at Chicago Area Music Piano Contest (CAMTA) Sonata Festival for three consecutive years, prize winner at 2017 Best Mozart Performance Competition, 2018 Roberta Savler Piano Contest, 2018 Rising Talent Americas International Music Competition, and 2018 ENKOR International Piano Competition.
 In 2017, she had the honor to perform in the American Fine Arts Festival Recital at Carnegie Hall in New York.
-In addition, she placed first in the Grand Prize Virtuoso Competition and will be performing at the Royal Albert Hall in London in 2019.

 Outside of music, Anna participates in competitive debate and enjoys track.
 She enjoys learning and performing with her peer musicians and hopes to inspire others through music.